pxtrickhoxng/SQL-Portfolio/README.md

 # SQL Portfolio

 Welcome to my SQL portfolio!
-This repository showcases my SQL projects, highlighting my abilities to analyze and manipulate data across multiple sectors, including healthcare, business, and technology.
+This repository showcases my SQL projects, highlighting my abilities to analyze and manipulate data across multiple fields!

 ## 📌 About Me
 I'm an aspiring data professional with a focus on SQL for data analysis and interpretation.
-Though I'm still a total beginner in the data world, I’m extremely passionate about learning and expanding my skill set every day!
-My ultimate goal is to build a strong foundation that allows me to contribute meaningfully to organizations in their decision-making.
+Though I'm still early in my journey, I’m highly passionate about learning and continually expanding my skill set.
+My goal is to build a solid foundation that enables me to contribute meaningfully to data-driven decision-making within organizations.

 ## 🔍 Projects
 Here are some of the SQL-based projects included in this portfolio: